 The two different test to measure sugar levels are:

-- Haemoglobin A1c test: This test measure your sugar levels over the last 3 months.
+- Haemoglobin A1c test: This test measures your sugar levels over the last 3 months.

 - A finger prick test: This test is done using a glucose measuring machine or a glucometer, where you insert your blood sample and get immediate results.